NativeScript/nativescript-cli/docs/man_pages/project/testing/run.md

 * `--justlaunch` - If set, does not print the application output in the console.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 * `--device` - Specifies a connected device/emulator to start and run the app. `<Device ID>` is the index or `Device Identifier` of the target device as listed by the `$ tns device <Platform> --available-devices` command.
+* `--bundle` - Specifies that the `webpack` bundler will be used to bundle the application.
+* `--hmr` - (Beta) Enables the hot module replacement (HMR) feature.
+HMR depends on `webpack` and adding the `--hmr` flag to the command will automatically enable the `--bundle` option as well. <% if(isConsole) { %> The HMR feature is currently in Beta.
+For more information about the current development state and any known issues, please check the relevant GitHub issue: https://github.com/NativeScript/NativeScript/issues/6398.<% } %>
+* `--env.*` - Specifies additional flags that the bundler may process.
+May be passed multiple times.
+For example: `--env.uglify --env.snapshot`.
+* `--syncAllFiles` - Watches all production dependencies inside node_modules for changes.
+Triggers project rebuild if necessary!

 <% if((isConsole && isMacOS) || isHtml) { %>### Arguments
 `<Platform>` is the target mobile platform for which you want to run your project.
 You can set the following target platforms: